DNA: Proximal Policy Optimization with a Dual Network Architecture: Dual Network Architecture

 \subsection{Training}

-Like Phasic Policy Gradient (PPG) \cite{cobbe2021phasic}, DNA splits training into three distinct phases, but unlike PPG, rather than using a large replay buffer, we perform all updates on-policy on the current batch of rollout data.
+Like Phasic Policy Gradient (PPG) \cite{cobbe2021phasic}, DNA splits training into three distinct phases (policy, value, and distil), but unlike PPG, rather than using a large replay buffer, we perform all updates on-policy on the current batch of rollout data.
 Each of the three phases optimizes a single objective, for some number of epochs, using its own optimizer, with a unique set of hyperparameters.
-The optimization objective for the policy network of DNA is the clipped surrogate object from PPO \cite{schulman2017proximal} including the entropy bonus
+The optimization objective for the policy phase of DNA is the clipped surrogate object from PPO \cite{schulman2017proximal} including the entropy bonus